Diocese of Lichfield: Bishops

 The bishop diocesan is assisted by the area bishops of Shrewsbury (responsible for the Salop archdeaconry), Stafford (responsible for the Stoke archdeaconry), and Wolverhampton (responsible for the Lichfield and Walsall archdeaconries).
 The See of Shrewsbury was in existence from 1888 to 1905, then re-created in 1940; the See of Stafford was created in 1909, and the See of Wolverhampton in 1979.
 The diocesan area scheme was instituted in 1992.

 In 2022, it was announced that the suffragan See of Oswestry in the diocese would be used as a provincial episcopal visitor (for traditionalist Anglo-Catholic parishes in the western half of the Province of Canterbury who reject the ministry of women).
 On 2 February 2023, Paul Thomas became the first Bishop of Oswestry and was consecrated a bishop.

-There are also two retired bishops resident in (or near) the diocese who are licensed to serve as honorary assistant bishops:
+There are also three retired bishops resident in (or near) the diocese who are licensed to serve as honorary assistant bishops: